tokio-rs/tokio-rfcs/tokio-reform.md

 This RFC proposes to simplify and focus the Tokio project, in an attempt to make it easier to learn and more productive to use.
 Specifically:

-* Add a global event loop in `tokio-core` that is managed automatically by default.
-This change eliminates the need for setting up and managing your own event loop in the vast majority of cases.
+* Add a *default* global event loop, eliminating the need for setting up and managing your own event loop in the vast majority of cases.

-  * Moreover, remove the distinction between `Handle` and `Remote` in `tokio-core` by making `Handle` both `Send` and `Sync` and deprecating `Remote`.
+  * Moreover, remove the distinction between `Handle` and `Remote` by making `Handle` both `Send` and `Sync` and deprecating `Remote`.
 Thus, even working with custom event loops becomes simpler.

+  * Allow swapping out this default event loop for those who want to exercise full control.

 * Decouple all task execution functionality from Tokio, instead providing it through a standard futures component.
-As with event loops, provide a default global thread pool that suffices for the majority of use-cases, removing the need for any manual setup.

-  * Moreover, when running tasks thread-locally (for non-`Send` futures), provide more fool-proof APIs that help avoid lost wakeups.
+  * When running tasks thread-locally (for non-`Send` futures), provide more fool-proof APIs that help avoid lost wakeups.

+  * Eventually provide some default thread pools as well (out of scope for this RFC).

+* Similarly, decouple timer futures from Tokio, providing functionality instead through a new `futures-timer` crate.

 * Provide the above changes in a new `tokio` crate, which is a slimmed down version of today's `tokio-core`, and may *eventually* re-export the contents